AndorfLab/ImmPort-Curation-Tool/documentation/Installation.md

 ```
 voila forms.ipynb
 ```
 This will open a browser window with the application interface.
+On most machines, Voilà can be exited by pressing Ctrl + C in the terminal where it is running.

 The tool can also be run on other platforms.
 If you want to stay within the Jupyter environment, type:
 ```